First Hungarian Republic: Károlyi era

 The Hungarian People's Republic was created by the Aster Revolution, which started in Budapest on 31 October 1918.
 That day, King Charles IV appointed the revolt's leader, Mihály Károlyi, as Hungarian prime minister.
 Almost his first act was to formally terminate the personal union between Austria and Hungary.
 On 13 November, Charles issued a proclamation withdrawing from Hungarian politics.
 A few days later the provisional government proclaimed Hungary a people's republic, with Károlyi as both prime minister and interim president.
 This event ended 400 years of rule by the House of Habsburg.

 The Hungarian Royal Honvéd army still had more than 1,400,000 soldiers when Mihály Károlyi was announced as prime minister of Hungary.
 Károlyi yielded to U.S. President Woodrow Wilson's demand for pacifism by ordering the unilateral self- disarmament of the Hungarian army.
 This happened under the direction of Béla Linder, (minister of war) on 2 November 1918.
 Due to the full disarmament of its army, Hungary was to remain without a national defence at a time of particular vulnerability.
 The Hungarian self-disarmament made the occupation of Hungary directly possible for the relatively small armies of Romania, the Franco-Serbian army and the armed forces of the newly established Czechoslovakia.

 The Károlyi government's measures failed to stem popular discontent, especially when the Entente powers began distributing slices of what many considered Hungary's traditional territory to the majority ethnic groups in Kingdom of Romania, the Kingdom of Serbs, Croats and Slovenes, and the First Czechoslovak Republic.
 The new government and its supporters had pinned their hopes for maintaining Hungary's territorial integrity on the abandonment of Cisleithania and Germany, the securing of a separate peace, and exploiting Károlyi's close connections in the French Third Republic.
 When Károlyi appointed Oszkár Jászi as the new Minister for National Minorities of Hungary, Jászi immediately offered democratic referendums about the disputed borders for minorities, however, the political leaders of those minorities refused the very idea of democratic referendums regarding disputed territories at the Paris peace conference.
 After the Hungarian self-disarmament, Czech, Serbian, and Romanian political leaders chose to attack Hungary instead of holding democratic plebiscites concerning the disputed areas.

-Military and political events changed rapidly and drastically after the Hungarian disarmament.
+Military and political events changed rapidly and drastically after Hungarian disarmament: